na-na-hi/renget/archive/rzimh.md

 Inigo's shoulders slumped under the weight of it all.
 He knew he was a hypocrite, continuing the family business that had been ingrained in him since birth.
 But Christopher and Junichi had a choice...didn't they?
 They could choose a different path, if only they weren't so strong-willed and determined.
 Inigo drew so much strength from their defiant spirits, yet at the same time, they terrified him.
 His friends had no idea how fragile he truly was beneath the cocky exterior - how the proverbial sword of Damocles hung over his head at all times.

 Maddox moved to intervene, giving the two boys a stern look to break up the confrontation.
 Junichi fell back and looked away silently.
 A few minutes of tense quiet passed between the two teenagers.
-Meeting each others gaze, they both sighed and fist-bumped.
+Meeting each other's gaze, they both sighed and fist-bumped.

 "I'm sorry," Inigo mumbled as he took his seat next to Junichi's bedside once more.